Philippe Grandrieux: Television experiments

 In the 1980s, he worked in collaboration with the French Institut national de l'audiovisuel (INA) and the television channel La Sept/Arte where he helped develop new cinematographic forms and formats that reconsider some basic principles of film writing such as the conventions behind documentary, information and film essays.
-In 1990, he created the “Live” film research laboratory, which produced one-hour-long sequences by Robert Kramer, Robert Frank,Thierry Kuntzel, Nick Waplington, Dominique Dubosc, Daniele Incalcatera, Christian Argentino, Lasse Naukkarinen among others.
+In 1990, he created the “Live” film research laboratory, which produced one-hour-long sequences by Robert Kramer, Robert Frank, Thierry Kuntzel, Nick Waplington, Dominique Dubosc, Daniele Incalcaterra, Christian Argentino, Lasse Naukkarinen among others.

 Feature films

-In 1998, his first feature Sombre (112’) won the Special Jury Prize at the Locarno Film Festival.
+In 1998, his first feature Sombre won the Special Jury Prize at the Locarno Film Festival.
 Starring Elina Lowensohn and Marc Barbé.

-In 2002, A New Life (102’) was premiered at the Toronto International Film Festival.
+In 2002, A New Life premiered at the Toronto International Film Festival.
 Starring Zach Knighton, Anna Mouglalis, Marc Barbé and Zsolt Nagy.

-In 2008, A Lake (90') was ready for the 65th Venice Film Festival.
+In 2008, A Lake screened at the 65th Venice Film Festival.
 It won a Special Mention in the Orizzonti Section which rewards movies that initiate new cinematographic trends.
 With Dmitry Kubasov, Natalie Rehorova, Alexei Solonchev.

-In 2016, Despite The Night (150’), with Christian Marr, Ariane Labed, Roxane Mesquida, Paul Hamy, Aurélien Recoing, was premiered at the Rotterdam International Film Festival.
+In 2016, Despite The Night, with Christian Marr, Ariane Labed, Roxane Mesquida, Paul Hamy, Aurélien Recoing, was premiered at the Rotterdam International Film Festival.
 The film was also at Critics' Week during the Berlinale, at Film Comment Selects - Lincoln Center - New York.

-In 2018, Grandrieux directed La Lumière, la lumière (10') in the frame of "Liminal" including four films, from Lav Diaz, Manuel de Laborde, Oscar Enriquez and Philippe Grandrieux.
+In 2018, Grandrieux directed La Lumière, la lumière, a segment of the anthology film Liminal including three other short films from Lav Diaz, Manuel de Laborde, and Oscar Enriquez.
 The proposal was to play on the poetic affinities between cinema and music.
 Liminal was commissioned by FICUNAM and UNAM.
 With Camille Grandrieux and Lola Norda.

-2025 Grandrieux prepares his new feature film Marcus.
-Screenplay co-written with Jonathan Littell.
+Grandrieux prepares a new feature film Marcus, from a screenplay co-written with Jonathan Littell.